charto/cxml/README.md

 cxml
 ====

-This branch is a complete (not yet working) rewrite in progress.
+This branch is a complete rewrite in progress.

 License
 =======